 Information for Patients

-- to contact their healthcare provider if they experience pain, swelling, or inflammation of a tendon, or weakness or inability to use one of their joints; rest and refrain from exercise; and discontinue FACTIVE treatment.
+- Tendinitis and tendon rupture: instruct patients to contact their healthcare provider if they experience pain, swelling, or inflammation of a tendon, or weakness or inability to use one of their joints; rest and refrain from exercise; and discontinue FACTIVE treatment.
 The risk of severe tendon disorders with fluoroquinolones is higher in older patients usually over 60 years of age, in patients taking corticosteroid drugs, and in patients with kidney, heart or lung transplants;

-- that fluoroquinolones like FACTIVE may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
+- Exacerbation of Myasthenia Gravis: Inform patients that fluoroquinolones like FACTIVE may cause worsening of myasthenia gravis symptoms, including muscle weakness and breathing problems.
 Patients should call their healthcare provider right away if they have any worsening muscle weakness or breathing problems;

-- that FACTIVE has been associated with rash and hives.
+- Hypersensitivity Reactions: Inform patients that FACTIVE may be associated with hypersensitivity reactions, including anaphylactic reactions, even following a single dose; patients should immediately discontinue the drug at the sign of a rash or other allergic reaction and seek medical care; Inform patients that FACTIVE has been associated with rash and hives.
 Rash occurs more commonly in those under 40, especially women and in women on hormone replacement therapy.
 The incidence of rash increases with duration more than 5 days and particularly longer than 7 days.
 Patients should discontinue FACTIVE and call their healthcare provider if they develop a rash;

 - that FACTIVE may cause changes in the electrocardiogram (QTc interval prolongation);